32. Quantum physics

 Earlier in this textbook, we discussed atomic models.
 From Democritus to Thomson to Rutherford, we learned how each of the atomic models came to be, and what experimental evidence led to changes in how we understand atoms over the past several centuries.

-As discussed earlier in this textbook, an emission spectrum of an element is the collection of frequencies of light emitted via deexcitation of excited electrons in the gaseous form of that element.
-If instead of measuring the light emitted from the gas, a continuous spectrum of light is shone onto that gas, those same frequencies can cause excitations that remove light and produce dark lines in the continuous spectrum.
+As discussed earlier in this textbook, the emission spectrum of an element is the collection of frequencies of light emitted via deexcitation of excited electrons in the gaseous form of that element.
+If instead of measuring the light emitted from the gas, we shine a continuous spectrum of light onto that gas, those same frequencies can cause excitations that remove light and produce dark lines in the continuous spectrum.
 This is called an absorption spectrum.

 It was generally believed that atomic spectra were clues to the structure of atoms in much the same way that particular resonant frequencies are related to a musical instrument.